EventStore/documentation/docs/tutorials/Auto-Scavenge.md

 ```

 ::: note
-Auto-scavenge cannot be enabled at the same time as dev mode or mem-db
+You cannot enable Auto-Scavenge while `dev mode` or `mem-db` is active.
 :::